6 min read

 • Q2: 7B × 0.25 bytes = 1.75 GB

 Same model, four sizes, four quality levels.
-The art is picking the right level for what you can run.
+The skill is picking the right one for the hardware you actually have.

-llama.cpp's GGUF format defines a family of quantization schemes.
-The naming has three parts:
+llama.cpp's GGUF format defines a whole family of quantization schemes.
+The name has three parts:

-• _S / _M / _L , small, medium, large.
-Different layers get different bit-widths to preserve quality where it matters most. _M is the standard default; _L is slightly bigger and sharper; _S is slightly smaller and rougher.
+• _S / _M / _L: small, medium, large.
+Different layers get different bit-widths, so quality gets preserved where it matters most. _M is the standard default. _L is a little bigger and sharper. _S is a little smaller and rougher.

 • Q4_K_M.
 The community standard.
 Good quality, small file.
-90% of local users want this.
+90% of local users want exactly this.

 • Q5_K_M.
-When you have spare VRAM and want a small quality bump.
+When you have spare VRAM and want a small bump in quality.

 • Q8_0.
-When you have lots of VRAM and want near-perfect quality.
-Almost identical to FP16.
+When you have VRAM to burn and want near-perfect output.
+Basically identical to FP16.

 • Q3_K_S or Q2_K.
-Last-resort sizes when the next quant up doesn't fit.
-Quality drops noticeably.
+Last-resort sizes for when the next quant up just won't fit.
+Quality drops, and you'll notice.

-Quality loss with quantization is real but smaller than you'd guess.
-Rough rules:
+Quality loss from quantization is real, but smaller than you'd expect.
+The rough rules:

-• Q8 vs FP16: indistinguishable in chat.
-Benchmarks within margin of error.
+• Q8 vs FP16: you can't tell them apart in chat.
+Benchmarks land within margin of error.

 • Q5 vs FP16: tiny degradation.
-Catches up after one extra try on tricky prompts.
+Catches up after one more try on tricky prompts.

 • Q4 vs FP16: noticeable on hard reasoning, invisible on chat and drafting.